Ankitraghav000/Docker/README.md

 ```
 sudo apt install docker-ce -y
 ```
-Once installed, the Docker daemon or service should be running.
+Once you installed the Docker daemon or service, it should be running.
 To confirm this, run the command:
 ```
 sudo systemctl status docker
 ```